ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(1500)
 wend
 ```
-There is only one difference betweeen this script and `SimpleBot.au3` one.
+There is only one difference between this script and `SimpleBot.au3` one.
 Notepad application's window is not activated at startup in the `VirtualMachineBot.au3`.
 There is a two second delay instead at the script startup.
 You should activate the VM application's window during this delay.
 Then script start to work and the protection system will not detect it.
 This happens because a virtual keyboard driver of the VM simulates a hardware interrupt for each clicker bot's action in the VM window.
 Therefore, Windows OS that is launched into the VM have not possibility to distinguish emulated keyboard actions.

-## Results
+## Conclusion

 We have considered examples of possible approaches to protect a game application from clicker bots.
 Obviously it is not difficult to avoid all these protection approaches.
 But this task becomes so simple only in one case if you have exact information about how a protection system works.
 There are several ways to gather this information: